-The Threats as reported by the MSS-APS, MSS-EPS, MSS-SIEM, MSS-EIR, MSS-UTM for this month are a total of 841,844 attacks denied by the rules of the firewall.
+The Threats as reported by the MSS-APS, MSS-EPS, MSS-SIEM, MSS-EIR, MSS-UTM for this month there are a total of 286,360 attacks denied by the rules of the firewall.

-For this month we see an increase in attack activity of 158.47% from last month.
-We have noticed in the last three months an increase in failed attacks.
-We recommend Banvivienda to review the activity of the devices where these activities are generated
+We have noticed a decrease in attack activity of 32% from last month.
+We recommend BANVIVIENDA to review the activity of the devices where these events are registered.